0Upjh80d/agents/CONTRIBUTING.md

 - `staging` — **Pre-Production/Test Branch**: The `staging` branch is our integration branch used for pre-production testing.
 New features and bug fixes are first merged here and deployed to a `staging` environment (if available) for QA and verification.
 This branch should always have the next intended release.
 Once code on `staging` is confirmed stable, it will be merged into `main`.
 Like `main`, we typically protect `staging` (changes come in via pull requests from `feature`/`bugfix` branches).
 This ensures everything in `staging` has been reviewed and tested.

+- `release/yyyy-mm-dd` — **Release Branches**: Release branches follow the naming convention `release/yyyy-mm-dd`, indicating the scheduled release date.
+These branches are created from `main` when preparing a stable set of changes for a planned release.
+Features and bug fixes intended for the current release are selectively cherry-picked from `staging` onto the release branch.
+Once a release branch is created, it is used to finalize testing, documentation, and minor fixes specific to that release.
+No major features or significant new developments should be introduced at this stage.
+After successful testing and approval, the release branch is merged back into `main`, tagged with a version number, and deployed to production.
+This approach clearly tracks releases, simplifies deployment processes, and allows parallel stabilization activities separate from ongoing development on `staging`.

 - `feature/xxx` — **Feature Branches**: Each new feature or enhancement should be developed in its own branch off of `staging` (or off a `dev` branch, if we use one; see below).
 Name the branch descriptively, e.g., `feature/login-page` or `feature/ai-scheduling-agent`.
 These branches are short-lived; once the feature is complete and tested locally, you will merge it into `staging` through a pull request.
 Feature branches help isolate development work until it's ready to be integrated.

 - `bugfix/xxx` — **Bug Fix Branches**: Non-critical bug fixes (issues found in the `staging` environment or during development) are addressed in `bugfix` branches.
 Branch off from `staging` for a bug that exists in the `staging` code (or `dev` if applicable).
 For example, `bugfix/appointment-date-validation`.
 After fixing the bug and testing, merge the `bugfix` branch back into `staging` via a pull request.
 This ensures the fix is included in the next release.
 (For critical bugs in production, see hotfix below.)